 All too often organizations have considered risk assessment as a necessary evil for complying with authorities, rather than as a strategy that will contribute to the financial success.
 Unprecedented levels of business complexity, due to the constantly changing global socioeconomic landscape and regulatory requirements, are forcing firms to manage enterprise risk in a consistent and efficient manner.
 An effective Enterprise Risk Management (ERM) program significantly improves efficiency, resiliency, opportunities, business performance and stakeholder value.

-The success of an ERM program depends on a robust risk assessment process, with a primary goal of risk identification, followed by implementation of mitigating controls to surppress identified internal and external threats to the organization.
-Internal risks originate from factors within a firm, such as people, processes and infrastructure; external threats may comprise geopolitical and economic threats, changes in regulations and legislation, and competition.
+The success of an ERM program depends on a robust risk assessment process, with a primary goal of risk identification, followed by implementation of mitigating controls to suppress identified internal and external threats to the organization.
+Internal risks originate from factors within a firm, such as people, processes and infrastructure.
+External threats may comprise geopolitical and economic threats, changes in regulations and legislation, and competition.
 Further, risks can also be divided into two types: strategic risk and operational risk.
 Strategic risks could adversely impact the achievement of entire organizational objectives, whereas operational risks cripple the growth planned for individual programs or project management objectives.

 In risk assessment, which evolves and matures over time, the process is as important as the outcome that can be stretched indefinitely.
 Because it is cyclical in nature, the facilitation of timely and relevant risk information is a constant objective for the enterprise.
 For the risk analysis to be an ongoing process, it must be rooted within the business sequence that starts with planning and ends in evaluation before going through the levels of process and execution.
 When efficiently embedded into an organization’s business process, risk management helps in: Identifying, Analysis, Control and Monitoring – broadly the four key steps in the risk assessment process.
 Once a risk is identified, the likelihood and severity are analyzed.
 The results enable the initiation of countermeasures followed by formation of future prevention strategies and contingencies in the case of an event.
 Risk assessment is the mainstay of an effective ERM program.